Technology-Notes/kiemlicz-util-wiki/Docker.md

 ### Building images
 [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) contains all of the needed instructions to build the image with given application.
 Each instruction corresponds to filesystem layer.
-Image is built within _build context_ (the current directory of `docker build` command - simply speaking).
+Image is built within _build context_ (the directory passed to `docker build` command - simply speaking).
-All `COPY`-kind instructions are relative to this _build context_.
+All `COPY`-kind instructions are relative to that _build context_.
+The bigger the _build context_ (directory contents and size) the longer it takes to send them to Docker engine.

 #### Design goals when building images
 There is a lot of things to keep in mind when building images.